Science and technology in Uzbekistan: Research funding, 2015–2019

 The ministry has also launched short-term (three-month) foreign internships for researchers.
 A total of 300 researchers went abroad in 2018–2019 and a further 250 in 2020.

 The ministry is also supporting bilateral research projects with research institutions in Belarus, China, Germany, India, the Russian Federation and Turkey.
 Although these higher levels of public financial support are welcome, more could be done to improve the mechanisms for fund distribution, commercialization and industry–science collaboration.
 There are examples of successful commercialization in the past, such as the locally produced medicines developed by research institutes, but companies struggle to introduce new or improved products that require an overhaul of production lines because this disrupts the ongoing production process and often requires heavy investment in new equipment.

 Currently, research institutes receive three types of funding: core funds to maintain and upgrade facilities and equipment; funding for targeted research in priority areas; and competitive grant funding, which may target basic or applied research or innovation.
 Innovation grants, which specifically target commercialization, represent only about 2% of total grant funding.
 It is, thus, hardly surprising that research institutes would like to see innovation grants make up a much greater share of total grant funding to bridge the existing technological gap and cover additional costs related to marketing, intellectual property protection and so on.

 The Academy of Sciences is leading the process to develop open laboratories.
 This is a positive development, since shared use of laboratory infrastructure helps research institutes to spread costs and ensure compliance with international standards, a prerequisite for expanding export markets and increasing protection from low-quality products produced abroad, such as poor-quality drugs.

+Regulation of artificial intelligence and data protection

+On 15 April 2025, Uzbekistan’s Legislative Chamber of the Oliy Majlis reviewed and approved in its first reading a bill aimed at regulating artificial intelligence (AI) and enhancing the protection of personal data.
+The proposed legislation introduces legal accountability for the misuse of personal information when AI technologies are involved, particularly through digital platforms and media.

+The bill defines artificial intelligence in legal terms and outlines national policy directions for its development and use.
+Key provisions include mandatory labeling of AI-generated content and restrictions on applications that may violate personal freedoms, human dignity, or public health.
+The legislation also establishes penalties for unauthorized data processing and dissemination using AI.

+This regulatory move comes amid rising global investment in AI, valued at $154 billion in 2023 with projections to increase tenfold by 2030, and growing concern in Uzbekistan over privacy risks, especially the spread of deepfakes.
+In 2024, incidents involving fake AI-generated content surged from 1,129 reported cases in 2023 to 3,553.
+If enacted, the bill would represent a significant effort by the Uzbek government to balance technological innovation with ethical and legal safeguards.